-I’m a doctoral candidate in linguistics at the CUNY Graduate Center, currently working on my dissertation: creating a virtual reality corpus of Kanien’kéha (Mohawk).
-My research is funded in part by the Endangered Language Initiative.
+I earned my PhD in linguistics at the CUNY Graduate Center in 2020.
+My dissertation is titled 360º Video and Language Documentation: Towards a Corpus of Kanien’kéha (Mohawk).
+My research has been funded in part by the Endangered Language Initiative.

-I am also a student in the medieval studies certificate program.
+I am also a recent graduate of the medieval studies certificate program.

-My research interests are broad, mainly revolving around linguistics and folklore.
-Current research involves (1) endangered language documentation and revitalization, (2) phonesthemes in Germanic word formation, (3) witchcraft in early modern England and Anglo-American colonies, and (4) folklore on Staten Island.
+My research interests are interdisciplinary, centering around linguistics and folklore.
+Current research involves (1) endangered language documentation and revitalization, (2) phonesthemes in Germanic and Iroquoian word formation, and (3) witchcraft in early modern England and Anglo-American colonies.

-I am teaching Syntax I at the College of Staten Island.
+I am teaching Introduction to Linguistics and History of English at the College of Staten Island, CUNY.

 I received a research award from the Endangered Language Initiative to support fieldwork done for my dissertation.